anna-somoza/thetAV/README.md

 # Goal

-The aim of AVisogeny is to have a set of tools as complete as possible to represent and compute with Abelian varieties and their moduli space available in Sagemath.
+The aim of *thetAV* is to have a set of tools as complete as possible to represent and compute with Abelian varieties and their moduli space available in Sagemath.
 Our aim is to be as general, efficient and user friendly as possible.
 We also want to lay the groundwork and appeal to the community to developp extensions on top of our library.